Normal pickup point is Edinburgh city centre or the airport . Other pickup points can be arranged , subject to an additional fee .

 The Kelpies sculptures were open to the public in April last year.
-An exhibition of local schools kids artwork celebrating The Kelpies and The John Muir Way will also be unveiled by Kelpie artist Andy Scott.
-The artwork will be on display inside The Kelpies for three weeks afterwards for tour guests to admire.
+An exhibition of local schools kids artwork celebrating The Kelpies and The John Muir Way were unveiled by Kelpie artist Andy Scott.

 Glasgow artist Andy Scott designed the Kelpies, with construction work on the 300-tonne, 98ft (30m) steel figures starting in 2013.